bnielsen1965/rpi-gpio-buttons/README.md

 ## Usage
+> NOTE: **Pin numbers are the physical numbers from the printed circuit board header**, *not* the chip's GPIO number.
+I.E. When using GPIO17 or BCM17 on a Raspberry Pi the header pin number is 11 and GPIO27 or BCM27 is pin number 13.

 Using rpio-gpio-buttons in your application requires two steps, create an instance of the rpio-gpio-buttons object using an array of header pin numbers and then bind to the desired button events that you expect to use in your user